emlid/emlid-docs/docs/reach/common/tutorials/mock-location.md

 * Go back to the main screen and hit **Connect** button

 !!! tip ""
-	Check the log messages to confirm the Bluetooth connection got established and the information about satellites is updated every second
+	Check the log messages to confirm the Bluetooth connection got established and the information about satellites is updated.

 <p style="text-align:center"><img src="../img/reach/mock-location/lefebure-connected.jpg" style="width: 800px;"/></p>

 From this moment on, all apps in the Android device that use location services will automatically have access to the positional data streamed from Reach.
 You can just open a GIS app you want to use and start surveying.

 !!! note ""
-	Tapping the **Disconnect** button in the Lefebure NTRIP Client will revert back to the Android built-in GNSS
+	Tapping the **Disconnect** button in the Lefebure NTRIP Client will revert back to the Android built-in GNSS.